Daily High to Daily Low: Is It Safe to Buy Alcoa Corporation (AA)?

-Alcoa Corporation (NYSE:AA) went down by -5.90% from its latest closing price compared to the recent 1-year high of $51.89.
-The company’s stock price has collected -5.00% of loss in the last five trading sessions.
-Press Release reported on 09/20/21 that Alcoa Plans Restart of Aluminum Smelting Capacity at Alumar in Brazil
+Alcoa Corporation (NYSE:AA) went up by 6.33% from its latest closing price compared to the recent 1-year high of $51.89.
+The company’s stock price has collected 6.40% of gains in the last five trading sessions.
+Press Release reported on 09/24/21 that Alcoa Schedules Third Quarter 2021 Earnings Release and Conference Call

 Is It Worth Investing in Alcoa Corporation (NYSE :AA) Right Now?